 Pregnancy Massage is a specialised Massage, incorporating remedial and therapeutic techniques as is required, to meet the individual needs of the pregnant woman and her baby.
 Ideally, a specially trained practitioner will treat you, to assist with the tensions and discomforts experienced during pregnancy.
 Massage is often thought of as a pleasant indulgence or a relaxing treat, whereas it is much more than that.
 Pregnancy is the ideal time to seek out massage to support the various changes you will experience as a pregnant woman.

-A therapeutic treatment might include various techniques such as remedial massage, acupressure and acupoints, medi-cupping, pulsing, fascia-stretches to Bowen for a complete treatment.
+A therapeutic treatment might include various techniques such as remedial massage, acupressure and acupoints, medi-cupping, pulsing, fascia-stretches to Bowen or lymphatic drainage for a complete treatment.

 Benefits of a Pregnancy Massage?

 - There are many benefits for the pregnant woman.
 It helps to short-circuit and relieve more troublesome discomforts such as back pain, sciatica, and onset and reduction of oedema (fluid retention).

 - These discomforts are often caused by the extra weight and shift in the centre of gravity in being pregnant.
 In addition, nurturing, emotional support and education provided by the skilled practitioner, will support you in coping with the various changes of your pregnancy, in both body and mind.